-The proposed amendment was City-initiated at the direction of the City Commission.
+The proposed amendment is City-initiated at the direction of the City Commission.

-Pursuant to LDR Section 2.4.5(M)(5), Findings, in addition to LDR Section 1.1.6(A), the City Commission must make a finding that the text amendment is consistent with and furthers the Goals, Objectives and Policies (GOP) of the Comprehensive Plan.
-The following GOPs of the adopted Comprehensive Plan are applicable to the proposed amendment:
+Pursuant to LDR Section 2.4.5(M)(5), Findings, in addition to LDR Section 1.1.6(A), the City Commission must make a finding that the text amendment is consistent with the Comprehensive Plan.